Life After The Mortgage is Paid Off: Our Family Financial Freedom Story

 Are you thinking of paying off your house?
 Or have you recently hit the major milestone of mortgage freedom?
 Maybe you're simply wondering about life after the mortgage is paid off.

-A few years ago, our family paid off our $200,000 mortgage, and we now live mortgage-free and completely debt-free.
+Recently, our family paid off the mortgage on our $600,000 home, and we now live mortgage-free and completely debt-free.
 No payments to the bank, fewer worries about job loss or income drops, and there’s just something about owning your home outright.

 5 Ways Life After the Mortgage is Paid Off Looks Different